-February 27th, 2015 by John in Adults, New on the Shelves · Comments Off ·
+April 21st, 2015 by John in Adults, New on the Shelves · Comments Off ·

-Welcome to the first edition of Iron Library Radio, a monthly playlist of songs from some of the Irondequoit Library’s most recent music purchases.
+Iron Library Radio, a monthly playlist of songs from the Irondequoit Library’s most recent music purchases, is back with some new music.
+You’ll find music from Echosmith, Madonna, Luke Bryan, and others in this month’s playlist.
 Listen to all the songs below (a Spotify account is required) or at Spotify.com.

 Call the library at 336-6060 (McGraw) or 336-6062 (Evans) to place any of these albums on hold.

-February 26th, 2015 by IPLAcquisitions in Adults, New on the Shelves · Comments Off ·
+April 15th, 2015 by Amy in Adults, New on the Shelves · Comments Off ·

 [Read more →]